 The most natural option however would be to use just a little bit of saliva, though it might not be everyones favourite option :)

 If you are hiking and camping mostly, it is worth thinking of taking a little extra pan for your cup.
 It doesn’t need to be a big pot of course!
-If you get your hands on a kettle, you can use that and place your cup in a glass or the sterilizer and let boiling kettle water run over it a few times.
+If you get your hands on a kettle, you can use that and place your cup in a glass or the Ruby Clean and let boiling kettle water run over it a few times.

 Another option is that you use sterilizing tablets, such as Milton sterilizing tablets.

-We do not recommend to use plain alcohol to sterilize it as it might be too strong on the material.
+We do not recommend to use plain alcohol to disinfect it as it might be too strong on the material.
 In case you go for it, make sure you rinse your Ruby Cup thoroughly before you insert it.

 During menopause, your periods may become heavier or lighter, or become irregular.
 Ruby Cup has a higher capacity than disposable products, so can manage a heavy flow with ease – less bathroom visits and no leaks.
 Because menstrual cups collect your flow instead of absorbing, you can wear a cup during a light flow, or when you are spotting with no risk of irritation or dryness.
 Ruby Cup is great because it eliminates the need for buying a variety of other disposable products, and gives you the freedom to enjoy a varied lifestyle without menstrual worries.